Simple.

 I believe this trend is only growing – which means there is a great opportunity for family office professionals to differentiate themselves by leaning in rather than trying to hold back.

-Sharon Schneider is an entrepreneur, philanthropy expert and strategy consultant to the next generation of social impact founders, businesses and family offices, including Giving Pledge signatories, Forbes 100 members, private foundations, and single-family offices.
+About Sharon Schneider Sharon Schneider is an entrepreneur, philanthropy expert and strategy consultant to the next generation of social impact founders, businesses and family offices, including Giving Pledge signatories, Forbes 100 members, private foundations, and single-family offices.

 Family Office solutions

-Our new Premium Service is a structured combination of high-touch services and technology-led solutions.
-Discover how this support framework allows future focused family offices to thrive.
+We support family offices with high-touch services and technology-led solutions.
+Discover how this support framework allows future focused family offices to set up and thrive.

 Learn more